 We've included a simple three ingredient recipe for pumpkin spice muffins that anyone can try!

-Greeting the season will look different for every family depending on the abilities of your loved one, but if you're looking for festive ideas, click below to view our local suggestions from glass blown pumpkin patches to simple recipes to a spooky encounter with King Tut!
+Greeting the season will look different for every family depending on the abilities of your loved one, but if you're looking for festive ideas, view our local suggestions - from a jazz festival to a spooky train ride!

-The Earshot Jazz Festival brings jazz greats from around the world into creative collaboration with area artists and audiences. http://www.earshot.org/
+The Earshot Jazz Festival brings jazz greats from around the world into creative collaboration with area artists and audiences.
+More Info Here